kwikteam/phy-contrib/README.md

 * `MyPlugin.attach_to_gui(gui)`: This is called when you attach that plugin to a `GUI` instance (i.e. when you do `gui.attach('MyPlugin')`.
 In that function, you can add views, create actions, and do anything you want on the GUI.
 This allows you to create independent components for GUIs.

-By implementing two commands, you can create a custom subcommand `phy mysubcommand arg1 --option1=value1` that launches a custom GUI.
+By implementing two methods, you can create a custom subcommand `phy mysubcommand arg1 --option1=value1` that launches a custom GUI.